Position Title

 Profile

-Ga Young Chung is an Assistant Professor of Asian American Studies, and is affiliated with the Cultural Studies, the East Asian Studies, and the School of Education.
-In her research, Chung explores the im/mobility and precarity of humans and non-humans, particularly with respect to capitalism and uneven globalization.
-Her work has been published in Amerasia, Journal of Asian Studies, Korea Journal, Review of Education, Pedagogy, and Cultural Studies, Harvard Journal of Asian American Policy Review, and Agriculture, among others.
+Ga Young Chung is an Assistant Professor of Asian American Studies, and is affiliated with the Cultural Studies, East Asian Studies, Human Rights Studies, and the School of Education.
+In her research, Chung explores the im/mobility and precarity of humans and non-humans, particularly with respect to capitalism, colonialism, and uneven globalization.

-Drawing on more than a decade of ethnographic study, Chung is completing her first book manuscript, entitled Unexpired: Undocumented Youth Time and Futurity (under contract with the NYU Press), which explores transnational experiences of undocumented Korean immigrant youth.
+Drawing on a decade-long ethnographic study, Chung is completing her first book manuscript, entitled Unexpired: Race, Undocumented Youth Time, and Imperial Futurity (under contract with NYU Press), which explores how undocumented Korean immigrant youth engage with competing possible futures through education, military service, and activism.
 The work has been supported by the Social Science Research Council, the Society of Hellman Fellowship, the National Research Foundation of Korea, and the Academy of Korean Studies, among others.

-In her second book project, The Traveling Seeds, she chronicles the displacement of Korean soybeans from the Korean Peninsula to North America, South America, and Southeast Asia over the period spanning 1929-2019.
-Through archival research, memory work, and ethnography, she investigates how Korean soybeans, which were brought to the US by the “Dorsett-Morse Oriental Agricultural Exploration Expedition” in 1929, became one of the progenitors of the “American soybean” and played a role in the food system and pharmaceutical industry in North and South America.
+In her second book project, The Traveling Seeds: Agrocolonialism and Decolonial Imaginations, she chronicles the displacement of Korean soybeans from the Korean Peninsula to North America, South America, and Southeast Asia over the period spanning 1929-2019.
+Through archival research, memory work, and ethnography, she investigates how Korean soybeans, which were brought to the US by the “Dorsett-Morse Oriental Agricultural Exploration Expedition” in 1929, became one of the progenitors of the “American soybean” and were intertwined with the wars, lands, food system, and pharmaceutical industry in North and South America, Southeast Asia, and East Asia.

 Chung founded the interdisciplinary, community-engaged Asian American Seed Stewards in collaboration with Asian American farmers, plant scientists, and students in 2020.
 She is a co-investigator on two transnational research initiatives, Resilient Academics: Re-imagining Academic Horizons, funded by the Universitas 21, and Race and Gender: Theorizing the New Racialization of the Asian Migrants in South Korea, a multi-year research project supported by the National Research Foundation of Korea.
 In the community, she has been offering weeks-long Asian American Studies courses in collaboration with local grassroots Asian American organizations, taught in both English and Korean.